 Tutwiler - Webb is a very small town located in the state of Mississippi.
 With a population of 3,658 people and just one neighborhood, Tutwiler - Webb is the 78th largest community in Mississippi.

-When you are in Tutwiler - Webb, you'll notice that it is more blue-collar than most other communities in America.
-42.03% of Tutwiler - Webb’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Tutwiler - Webb is generally considered to be a blue-collar town.
+42.03% of the Tutwiler - Webb workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tutwiler - Webb is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Tutwiler - Webb who work in law enforcement and fire fighting (11.27%), healthcare suport services (7.00%), and community and social services (6.12%).

-In terms of college education, the citizens of Tutwiler - Webb rank slightly lower than the national average.
-13.09% of adults 25 and older in Tutwiler - Webb have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Tutwiler - Webb with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.09% of adults in Tutwiler - Webb have a bachelor's degree or advanced degree.

 Tutwiler - Webb is a somewhat ethnically-diverse town.
 The people who call Tutwiler - Webb home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tutwiler - Webb residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Tutwiler - Webb include English, Irish, Scottish, Scots-Irish, and European.